StuckAtPrototype/StuckAtPrototype/README.md

-# Hi, I'm Damian, welcome to StuckAtPrototype 👋
+# Hi, I'm Damian!
+Welcome to StuckAtPrototype 👋

 I design and ship **open-source consumer hardware** out of Texas.
 No app.
 No cloud.
 Schematics, firmware, and design files all live right here on GitHub.